IGLU-Agency/stripe-dart/README.md

 The Stripe Dart library provides convenient access to the Stripe API from applications written in server-side Dart.

-For collecting customer and payment information in Flutter app, use Stripe Flutter SDK.
+For collecting customer and payment information in Flutter app, use our [Stripe Flutter SDK](https://github.com/LucaIaconelli/stripe-flutter).

 ## Documentation